 Please follow these requirements when preparing your parcel as this will reduce the risk of damage and to your goods in transit and also minimise the chance of delay.

 Please be aware that if you choose to cover your goods for loss or damage using our warranty as part of your Online Self-Service, it will only apply to goods packed to the standards detailed below.
-This means your goods need to be packaged using boxes, cushioning, tape/sealing and labelling that is to an acceptable standard as outlined below.
+This means your goods need to be packaged using boxes, cushioning, tape/sealing and labelling that is to an approved standard as outlined below.

 You should use a new box that is double-walled as a minimum.
 Single wall boxes and boxes that have been previously used are not acceptable.
 Use heavy-duty double-layered board wherever possible and definitely for any items weighing over 12kg.